Factbox: What will British PM May's successors do about Brexit?

 Stewart was first elected to parliament in 2010 and backed remaining in the EU in the 2016 referendum.
 He opposes a “no deal” exit and has been a vocal advocate of May’s deal with Brussels.

-On Brexit: He told Sky News on Sunday that he favored a “pragmatic, moderate Brexit”.
+On Brexit: He told Sky News on Sunday that he favoured a “pragmatic, moderate Brexit”.

 He said he would not seek to change May’s withdrawal agreement which has been rejected by parliament three times and said anyone who said they could do so by October was “deluding themselves or deluding the country”.